 The endorsement area of a check is found on the back of the check.
 If you flip your check over you'll find a section with the words "ENDORSE CHECK HERE" and a box or some lines for you to write your signature.

 At the bottom of the endorsement area, you'll also find the words "Do not write, stamp, or sign below this line."
 This means that you are meant to write your check endorsement in the designated space and not make any marks on the rest of the back of the check.

 You should keep your signature and any other endorsement instructions you might have in that small endorsement area only.
 This is because the bank will need the rest of the space on the back of the check for their own records and purposes to finish processing the check correctly.

 The person receiving the check is the one that needs to endorse the check.
-For instance, if the front of the check on the “Pay to the Order of” line it says, “John Smith” then John Smith is the one who should be endorsing the check.
+For instance, if the front of the check on the "Pay to the Order of" line says, "Jane Doe" then Jane Doe is the one who should be endorsing the check.